bitcoin-ring/boltring-docs/docs/boltring-reset.md

     1. Select the `Reset Keys` tab at the bottom of your start screen
     1. Tap the `SCAN QR CODE` button to read the reset code (the card details should show your keys now)
-    1. Tap the `RESET CARD NOW` button and position your phone´s NFC antenna close above the BoltRing
+    1. Position your phones antenna on top of your BoltRing in a stable way and tap the `RESET CARD NOW` button
-    1. Hold the device still and wait until app shows green checkmarks that confirm the key resets.
+    1. Hold the device still and wait until the app confirms that the keys are reset.

     **Congratulations your BoltRing is reset to factory defaults and can now be configured with another wallet**